Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 county

-Prohibits the operation of drones or any unmanned aircraft within any Calvert County park or recreation area.
+County ordinance prohibits the operation of drones or any unmanned aircraft within any Calvert County park or recreation area.
+Note: This ordinance likely conflicts with state preemption statute § 14-301 and may not be enforceable.

 Restrictions